 - determining what information is material and when developments affecting the Company's business justify public disclosure and review and authorize all disclosure in advance of public release,

-- monitoring the Company's website,
+- monitoring the Company's website and social media sites,

 - scrutinizing the effectiveness and compliance with the Company's disclosure controls, procedures and policies, and